Reese’s peanut butter cups have always made me sick.

 For a while, it seems the pair are genuine pals – until one fateful night, when they start building IKEA furniture together, get drunk, and hook up.

 While watching this film, I couldn’t help but relate to Jesse’s character.
-I too, once had a similar experience, where I thought that the other person would eventually come around – if I just waited long enough.
-Years passed, and the guise of “just friends” became more and more difficult to muster, especially, since he continued to date other people, while I pretended not to care and tried to focus on looking as amazing as possible for the next time we would platonically see each other.
+I too once had a similar experience, where I thought that the other person would eventually come around – if I had just waited long enough.
+Years passed and the guise of “just friends” became more and more difficult to muster, especially since he continued to date other people, while I pretended not to care and only tried to focus on looking as amazing as possible for the next time we would platonically see each other.

-No amount of weight loss, makeover, or new wardrobe was able to revert his feelings for me.
+No amount of weight loss, makeup, or new wardrobe was able to revert his feelings for me.
 After all, we were just friends now, and he had moved on.

 But then I had an epiphany.
 At last, I admitted that I didn’t actually want to be “friends” with these exes – I just didn’t want to lose them.
-Some part of me, believed that if we could still be in each other’s lives, in any capacity – big or small - then we’d get back together.
+A part of me believed that we could still be in each other’s lives, in some capacity – big or small.
+And if we stayed "friends" long enough, we'd eventually get back together.
 Everything would go back to the way things were, which is precisely why I tolerated those miserable stomachaches.

 Now is the part where I tell you that I don’t know what’s going to happen in your future.
 Perhaps, you will get back together with your ex, after all.
-Amazingly, my third-grade boyfriend and I ended up rekindling our romance our first year of college. (though it still didn’t work out the second time around...)
+Amazingly, my third-grade boyfriend and I ended up rekindling our romance our first year of college.
+(Though it still didn’t work out the second time around either...)

 But the real question is: How long will you wait to find out?
 How many more stomachaches will you endure for someone who has already hurt you so much?